iKameo/FoundryVTT/README.md

 If you make a mistake and the server starts to spit error msg's at you, deleting the Contents of the data inside the /foundrydata folder will give you a fresh start.

-To do this stop the foundryvtt server, first get the status of pm2
+To do this stop the foundryvtt server, first reattach to the scrren session with:

 In terminal:
 ```
-$ pm2 status
+screen -r
 ```

-I see the process main, lest stop it.
+And then stop it with.

 In terminal:
 ```
-$ pm2 stop main
+CRTL+C
 ```
 Now we can remove the files

 In terminal:
 ```
-$ sudo rm -rfv /$HOME/foundryvtt_server/foundrydata/
+sudo rm -rfv /$HOME/foundryvtt_server/foundrydata/
 ```

 It would be best if you had a backup of the folder so you can start from the last backup by copying the files to the /foundrydata directory after removing all the files.